xkbeyer/GetOpt/README.md

 GetOpt
 ======
-This is somehow a substitution for the function `getopt()`.
+This is some kind of substitution for the `getopt()` function.
-My intention was to have a simple class which I can use in MSVS projects.
+The intention is to have a simple class usable in MSVS projects.

 Installation
 ============